 An administrative check to ensure that all necessary documentation and samples are submitted with the application;

 Importation (Import)

-In this document the term importation (import) is used, when referring to intra community trade, for practical reasons even though it could be argued that the term has lost most of its relevance due to the development of the Internal Market.
+In this document the term importation (import) is used, when referring to intra community trade.
+Parallel trade is only possible between countries in the EU/EEA.